dstackai/dstack/contributing/GATEWAY.md

 - The tunnel from the server to the gateway is used to manage the gateway: register and unregister services and replicas.
 - The tunnel from the gateway to the server is used to authenticate requests to the gateway based on dstack's tokens.

-Authentication responses are cached for 60 seconds.
+Authorization responses are cached for 60 seconds.
 If the server is not responding, the request is denied.

 ## Nginx